BeneathTheInk/photoride/README.md

 - `resizeEvent` (default: `true`) - By default, an `onresize` event is added to the window to automatically refresh the gallery when the dimensions changes.
 You can disable the event by setting this to false.
 - `enableTouch` (default: `true`) - By default, the user can scroll between images using their finger on a mobile device.
 You can disable touch interactions by setting this to false.
 - `enableArrowKeys` (default: `true`) - By default, the user can press the left and right arrow keys to navigate between images.
 You can disable this feature by setting this to false.
+- `showNav` (default: `true`) - Whether or not to show the next and previous buttons.
+With these disabled, you can still navigate with the arrow keys or gestures on mobile.
 - `loop` (default: `true`) - Whether or not the next and previous buttons loop around when reaching the end of the photos.

 __Individual Image Options__